 - The tail is 1.5 times longer than the body.
 The average size of the iguana is 24 inches.

 - These lizards are found mostly in dry bushes, rocky streambeds, and tropical forests.
-The iguanas can survive in high temperatures, in fact, a temperature range of 28°C- 38°C is favorable for the hatching of their eggs.
+The iguanas can survive in high temperatures, in fact, a temperature range of 28°C- 38°C is favourable for the hatching of their eggs.

 - Around 3 to 8 eggs are laid and the hatchlings are born in the month of September.